- Ph.D., University of Virginia, 2005

 Sharon Stephens Brehm Endowed Professor, Psychological and Brain Sciences

-First, we use several advanced designs that rigorously test alternative hypotheses when we examine how specific environmental risk and protective factors influence behavioral health problems.
+First, we analyze large, population-based datasets using several advanced epidemiologic designs that rigorously test alternative hypotheses when we examine how specific environmental risk and protective factors influence behavioral health problems.
 In particular, we use within-individual comparisons (e.g., we examine the risks of ADHD medication use when the same individual is on and off medication), sibling-comparisons (e.g., we compare siblings who are differentially exposed to maternal prescription drug use during pregnancy), cousin-comparisons (e.g., we study cousins who are differentially exposed to parental suicide), and offspring of twins (e.g., we study the offspring of identical twins who differed in their age at first childbearing).

 Longitudinal analyses constitute the second major research program that we are using to study causal mechanisms.
 This enables us to use within-individual comparisons in our studies of the risks and benefits of medications.
 Analyzing longitudinal studies enables us to take a lifespan developmental approach and explore reciprocal process (i.e., how individuals influence and are influenced by risk factors across time).
 Longitudinal analyses also provide the opportunity to whether there are sensitive periods of development.

-Our third major research approach is the use of intervention studies/dissemination and implementation research, particularly focused on how best to assess behavioral health problems in community settings.
-For example, I am studying the implementation of computer adaptive testing of behavioral health problems with community partners, including IU Health and the Indiana Division of Mental Health and Addiction.
-I also collaborate a team of researchers (e.g., Amy Holtzworth-Munroe and Amy Applegate) on intervention studies for couples going through divorce/separation.
+Our third major research approach is the use of intervention studies/health services research, particularly focused on how best to assess behavioral health problems in community settings and subsequently intervene.
+For example, I am studying the implementation of computer adaptive testing of behavioral health problems with community partners.
+And, I am working with the Division of Mental Health and Addiction in the Family and Social Services Administration in the state of Indiana to explore health disparities in the treatment of substance use problems across the state.